Table of Contents[Hide][Show]

 Few things can warm up a winter night and raise the level of holiday cheer quite like a brilliant Christmas lights display.
 From New York to Hawaii, South Dakota to Texas, London to Sydney, towns around the world create extravagant Christmas light shows each year.

-1. Choose the Right Light Display
+1. Choose the Right Winter Light Display for Your Family

-2. Dress and Pack Appropriately
+2. Dress and Pack Appropriately for Outdoor Winter Fun

-3. Review Safety Procedures for Christmas Lights Visits
+3. Review Safety Procedures for Festival of Lights Visits

 No, we don’t mean how to make the quickest exit to the car.
 Light displays tend to happen at night.
 Add in crowds and darkness and it becomes easy for a little one to dart away quickly.